Skip to main content

 Creating an Equinix Account, Organization, and Project

-If you already have an account, then you can find all of your projects by navigating to the top left of the navigation menu and choosing All Projects.
+If you already have an account, you can find all of your projects by navigating to the top left of the navigation menu and choosing All Projects.

 If you need some more help navigating the Equinix Metal console, check out the relevant documentation: